Two Solitudes (Canadian society)

 "Two Solitudes" (deux solitudes) refers to a perceived lack of communication and lack of will to communicate between Anglophone and Francophone people in Canada.
 The term was popularized by Hugh MacLennan's novel Two Solitudes.

+Etymology

+MacLennan derived the term from the Austrian poet Rilke.
+As part of Letters to a Young Poet, Rilke wrote that: “Love consists in this, that two solitudes protect and touch and greet each other.”